-Children are taught these concepts using physical resources, pictorial resources, songs, games and role-play whilst still following the White Rose blocks of progression.
+Children are taught these concepts using physical resources, pictorial resources, songs, games and role-play whilst still following the White Rose blocks of progression as well as the Mastering Number programme.

-Throughout the week a child will work with an adult - either a teacher or a supporting adult - on a task.
-This structure to the lesson enables teachers to secure a good balance between whole class work, group teaching and individual practice.
-It also enables teachers to establish regular routines thereby maximising teaching time.
-It supports assessment on a daily basis, as well as individual feedback to children, ensuring that children receive immediate intervention as required during the supported focus activity.
-EYFS at Elburton Primary School use 'Tapestry' as their daily tool for ongoing assessment of children's achievements and targets.
+The structure to an EYFS lesson enables teachers to secure a good balance between whole class work, group teaching and individual practice.
+It supports assessment on a daily basis, as well as individual feedback to children, ensuring that children receive immediate intervention as required during the supported focus activity which has been planned.